Continuing Education Activity

 Additionally, calcium carbonate will limit many drugs' effectiveness if taken together by increasing stomach pH and decreasing their absorption.
 These drugs include bisphosphonates, fluoroquinolones, tetracyclines, thyroid hormones, proton-pump-inhibitors, such as omeprazole, iron, and anti-arrhythmic drugs like verapamil.
 Calcium carbonate can also interact with the excretion of many drugs as it causes urine alkalization and will quicken the excretion of drugs that exist as weak acids and lengthen the excretion of drugs that exist as weak bases in the blood.

-Due to the short term, periodic nature of calcium carbonate/antacid use, and the small dose of calcium carbonate used for supplementation, most adverse effects are minor.
+Due to the short-term, periodic nature of calcium carbonate/antacid use and the small dose of calcium carbonate used for supplementation, most adverse effects are minor.
 However, if large doses are taken for an extended time or abused, overdose can occur.
-The moderate to severe side effects of overdose include:
+The patient can experience moderate to severe side effects of an overdose.
+These include:

 Common Side Effects:

-Additional side-effects occur in individuals taking calcium carbonate as a phosphate binder for the treatment of hyperphosphatemia, including calcification of vascular tissues and death.
+Additional side-effects occur in individuals taking calcium carbonate as a phosphate binder to treat hyperphosphatemia, including calcification of vascular tissues and death.

 Calcium carbonate use is contraindicated in cases of hypersensitivity, renal calculus, high urine calcium levels, elevated serum calcium, low serum phosphate, achlorhydria, or suspected digoxin toxicity.

 Care is necessary for patients with a history of kidney disease, heart failure, edema, or endocrine disorders, such as hypoparathyroidism.
 Additionally, calcium carbonate users should never be prescribed ceftriaxone as an antibiotic because of the increased risk of end-organ failure and death.